OpenTreeMap/otm-core/CONTRIBUTING.md

 We use [browserify](http://browserify.org/) to compile nodejs-style modules for use in the browser.
-If you are using the vagrant-based development environment there is a fabric task that will compile a Javascript bundle and collect all the static Django assets
+If you are using the vagrant-based development environment running this command will compile a Javascript bundle and collect all the static Django assets

 ```
-fab vagrant static:dev_mode=True
+vagrant ssh -c 'cd /vagrant/otm-core/; ./node_modules/.bin/grunt --dev'
 ```

 ### Bacon.js